contentful/apps/examples/autotagger/README.md

 ## AI Autotagger Example Function

-This project includes an example of using the Contentful Management API (CMA) within an App Event Handler Function to automatically tag entries based on their content using OpenAI's GPT-4 model.
+This project includes an example of using the Contentful Management API (CMA) within an App Event Handler/App Action Call Function to automatically tag entries based on their content using OpenAI's GPT-4 model.

 ### Files Associated with the Example

-- **autotagger.ts**: Defines the event handler that automatically tags entries.
+- **autotagger.ts**: Defines the event handlers that automatically tag entries.
-- **selected-content-types-filter.ts**: Ensures only entries of selected content types are autotagged.
+- **selected-content-types-filter.ts**: Ensures only entries of selected content types are autotagged when using app events.
 - **ConfigScreen.tsx**: Provides the configuration screen for setting up the app.
+- **Sidebar.tsx**: Provides a button that will call an app action to perform on demand autotagging.
 - **contentful-app-manifest.json**: Defines the functions and their configurations.

 ### autotagger.ts

-Handles the `appevent.handler` event to automatically tag entries using OpenAI's GPT-4.
+Handles the `appevent.handler` and `appaction.call` events to automatically tag entries using OpenAI's GPT-4.

 ### selected-content-types-filter.ts